-These Easter recipes for kids are perfect for small, messy hands and the treats are pretty tasty too...
+These Easter recipes for kids are perfect for small, messy hands and they taste pretty good too.

-If you’re looking for Easter recipes for kids, you’ve come to the right place!
-Get creative in the kitchen with the kids this Easter with our extra easy Easter recipes that are perfect for small, messy hands.
-From melting chocolate for rocky road to decorating bunny biscuits, the kids are going to love making some sweet treats this Easter.
+Get creative in the kitchen with the kids this Easter with our extra easy Easter recipes – from Easter rocky road with Mini Eggs to decorating bunny biscuits, the kids are going to love making some sweet treats this Easter.

 Turn the classic simnel cake into mini cakes with this bite-sized recipe decorated with marzipan.
 These mini cakes are perfect for tea parties, Easter kids parties or school bake sales in the lead up to the Easter holidays.

 Get the recipe: Simnel cake buns

 It really doesn't take much to make this special Easter rocky road treat.
 Melt some chocolate and leave to cool, then let the kids get messy adding handfuls of marshmallow, Mini Eggs and biscuits to the mix!

 Shredded wheat and chocolate make a delicious combination that you and the kids are sure to agree on.
 Finished with tasty mini eggs, these Easter nests are so simple to make - especially with our step-by-step video!

 You're either going to love or hate these little Easter bunnies.
 Made with Marmite, these tasty little buns are perfect for making with little helpers.
 They're simple and perfect served with cheese and ham.

 Melt some chocolate, pour in some Rice Krispies and shape into eggs - these Rice Krispie chocolate eggs are that simple to make.